 Remarks.
-The optimizations described in this section are desgined for short transactions.
-Other workloads, such as bulk loading, OLAP, require additional optimizations.
-For bulk loading, it is possible to skip the T-node and directly load data into S-nodes.
+The optimizations described in this section are designed for transactions.
+Other workloads, such as OLAP, require additional optimizations.
 For OLAP queries, they can be executed upon a consistent database snapshot, and some relational operators can be pushed down into storage nodes to reduce inter-node data exchange.